prabeesh/prabeesh.github.io/content/blog/creating-uber-jar-for-spark-project-using-sbt-assembly.md

   )
 }
 ```
-In build.sbt file add the following contents <!--more-->
+In the build.sbt file, add the following contents: <!--more-->
 ```scala
 import AssemblyKeys._ // put this at the top of the file,leave the next line blank

 assemblySettings
 ```

-Use full keys to configure the assembly plugin.
-For more details [refer](https://github.com/sbt/sbt-assembly)
+You can use the full keys to configure the assembly plugin for more details [refer](https://github.com/sbt/sbt-assembly)
 ```
 target                        assembly-jar-name             test
 assembly-option               main-class                    full-classpath
 dependency-classpath          assembly-excluded-files       assembly-excluded-jars
 ```

+### Configuring Merge Strategy
-If multiple files share the same relative path the default strategy is to verify that all candidates have the same contents and error out otherwise.
-This behaviour can be configured for Spark projects using assembly-merge-strategy as follows.
+If multiple files share the same relative path, the default strategy is to verify that all candidates have the same contents and error out otherwise.
+This behavior can be configured for Spark projects using the assembly-merge-strategy as follows:

 ```scala
 mergeStrategy in assembly <<= (mergeStrategy in assembly) { (old) =>